Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ```
 You can change it to whatever you want but the `map` in the material code will have to match whatever you chose for your output difficulty.

 If a material does not have the `color:` set, then it cannot be colored by the material.
-However, it still could be colored by the lightmap, directional lights, or by lighting the geo itself, if supported.
+However, it still could be colored by: the lightmap, directional lights, or by lighting the geo itself, if supported.

 # Material List
 [Fixed Concrete](README.md#fixed-concrete-material)